Modius22/dynamic-crud-interface/README.md

 ## Testing

 For testing I am currently using a wordpress instance.
+For other setups you need to change the src/config.yaml.
 Here is the Docker Compose file

 ```